 Still confused about planning your itinerary.
 Let me help you here.
 Here is a snapshot of the top places to visit in Wayanad in order of my preference.

-Built on a tributary of Kabini, Banasura Sagara is the largest earthen dam in India and second largest in Asia.
+Built on a tributary of Kabini, Banasura Sagara is the largest earthen dam in India and the second largest in Asia.
 But what’s more important than the records is the fact that it’s by far the most beautiful dam I have ever seen.
 The spectacular lake with Banasura hills at its backdrop is dotted with tiny islands.
 There are beautifully curated gardens and parks with a large variety of plants.
 There are walkways, bridges and pools enveloped in lush green foliage.
 It almost looks like a page cut out of a fairytale.
-Boating in the lake would be wonderful but there was a long waiting time for the same.

 A trek to Chembra peak is still on my wishlist and I’m going to fulfill it soon.
 Hiking amidst the tea gardens and forests to the heart-shaped lake must be amazing.
 The roads were closed on our last visit, so we parked it for next time.
 I’ll update this section with more details when I do the trek so, for now, watch this video and get inspired like me.